mdancho84/mdancho84.github.io/_drafts/exploratory-dataxray-analysis.md

 ---
 Do you know how long EDA (exploratory data analysis) used to take me?
 Not hours, not days...
 A full week!
 Listen, you don't know how good you have it.
 With this new R package I'm about to show you (plus one BONUS hack), you'll cut your EDA time into 5 minutes.
 Here's how.

-# Cut your EDA time into 5 minutes with Exploratory DataXray Analysis (EDXA)

-I'm so excited right now.
-If you follow me, you probably know one of my favorite R packages is the `skimr` library for [**quick exploratory statistical summaries**](https://www.business-science.io/code-tools/2021/03/09/data-quality-with-skimr.html) (the first thing I run when I get a new dataset).
-Well, I just stumbled upon _the interactive version_ of skimr.
-And it's insane!

-I'm referring to `dataxray`, a new R package that provides quick statistical summaries in an interactive table inside of the Rstudio Viewer Pane.

 ### Table of Contents

 Today I'm going to show you how to use `dataxray`.
 Here's what you're learning today: